rmrosales/desn3035-e6/docs/terms.md

 ## 1. Acceptance of Terms

 By accessing and using [ACME Company](https://acmecompany.com), you agree to comply with these Terms.
 If you disagree with any part, you may not use our site.
+Got it?

 ## 2. Use of Website